 chp

-Special Service Mustangs, also referred to as SSPs, were made from 1982-1993.
-The California Highway Patrol started things off in 1982, with their search for suitable high-speed, enforcement-class vehicles.
-CHP specifically requested Mustangs from Ford for their rigorous testing, and Ford supplied them with several, including several hatchback models.
-The durability of the 5.0 cars, coupled with low purchase price and fuel economy (compared with the police-package offerings from the major automakers at the time) proved to be very attractive for CHP and they placed an order for 400 Mustangs (406 total).
-These were stock 5.0 coupes, but had a few convenience items and specialized parts added to them for police use.
-Ford referred to this package as "Severe Service", and included single-key locking (one key fits all), a Certified-Calibrated Speedometer, full-size spare, radio noise suppression package, relocated decklid release, and painted the cars in the requiste black and white CHP paint scheme.
+The durability of the 5.0 cars, coupled with low purchase price and fuel economy (compared with the police-package offerings from the major automakers at the time) proved to be very attractive for CHP and they placed an order for 400 Mustang coupes (although the last six cars in the order appear to have been cancelled and never built).
+These SSPs were stock, regular production 5.0 coupes, but had a few convenience items and specialized parts added to them for police use.
+Ford named the option the Special Service Package (not "Severe Service").
+The SSP option included single-key locking (one key fits all), a Certified-Calibrated Speedometer, full-size spare, radio noise suppression package, and relocated decklid release.
+Ford also painted the cars in the black and white CHP paint scheme.
+In addition to these SSP coupes, the CHP also ordered at least four 1982 hatchback cars which are now confirmed as having been equipped with the SSP option.
+The SSP Mustangs did not meet Ford's durability or acceptance standards for Police Packages, and they were designed for limited highway traffic LE service.

 The Special Service Mustangs continued to change with their civilian counterparts in 1985, as improvements were made by Ford.
 The Special Service Package content also changed starting in 1985, with even more changes happening with the 1986 models.
 Ford offered 15 inch steel wheels and special center caps as standard items on the '85s (non-CFI).
 These wheels were considered a significant cosmetic and performance improvement over the earlier, 14 inch version.
 In 1986, Ford started offering more options designed at increasing the durability of the cars.
 These options included coolant-to-oil engine oil coolers, transmission coolers (automatic-equipped cars), and blue silicone radiator and heater hoses (depending on option ordered).